lunarphp/lunar/docs/src/extending/models.md

 ## Dynamic Eloquent Relationships

-Eloquent relationships can be dynamically specified in code, allowing you to add additional relationships to the GetCandy Models.
+Eloquent relationships can be dynamically specified in code, allowing you to add additional relationships to the Lunar Models.

 e.g.